oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 ### Prerequisites

+ Python3 (comes with Anaconda3) and Jupyter Notebook are required to run them.
+For visualization, Firefox  or Google Chrome work best.
+It has not been tested in Internet Explorer (IE).

 GEOSNAP must be installed in order to run GEOSNAP2ACM and GEOSNAP2NAM.
 The installation instruction is available at: https://github.com/spatialucr/geosnap.
 T